 Total taxable sales in Eureka County fluctuate with mining activity and general economic conditions.
 In FY 2006-07 taxable sales in Eureka hit an all-time high exceeding \$500 million.
-Since that time, taxable sales have declined to around \$300 million annually (Figure 3-12).
-In 2012 (June 30, 2012), taxable sales reached \$367 million.
+Since that time, taxable sales have declined to around \$370 million annually (Figure 3-12).
+In 2013 (June 30, 2013), taxable sales reached \$370.5 million.
 Mining related sectors drive the largest gains in taxable sales.
 The traditional and local generators of taxable sales such as wholesale and retail trade are not well developed in Eureka County.

-Of the largest generators of taxable sales in Eureka County, those with an overall increase in taxable sales over the ten -year period were metal mining, chemicals and allied products, business services, miscellaneous repair services, business services, and automotive repair and services (Table 3-11).
+Taxable sales in Eureka County with an overall increase over a ten -year period were metal mining, chemicals and allied products, business services, miscellaneous repair services, business services, and automotive repair and services (Table 3-11).
 As shown in the Table 3-11, many of Eureka County's top taxable sales generators are associated with mining activity.
 Within the State of Nevada wholesale and retail trade, food and beverage and general merchandise account for most of the taxable sales.
 In Eureka County, those economic sectors are not well developed which also results in a significant amount of retail leakage as residents purchase goods and services outside the County.